Aliases for HSF1 Gene

 GeneCards Summary for HSF1 Gene

 HSF1 (Heat Shock Transcription Factor 1) is a Protein Coding gene.
-Diseases associated with HSF1 include Heat-Shock Rna 1 and Synucleinopathy.
-Among its related pathways are ERK Signaling and Cellular response to heat stress.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
+Diseases associated with HSF1 include Heat-Shock Rna 1 and Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are Cellular Senescence (REACTOME) and Legionellosis.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is HSF2.

 (Microbial infection) Plays a role in latent human immunodeficiency virus (HIV-1) transcriptional reactivation.
 Binds to the HIV-1 long terminal repeat promoter (LTR) to reactivate viral transcription by recruiting cellular transcriptional elongation factors, such as CDK9, CCNT1 and EP300.